 Head and Shoulders was created by Procter & Gamble in 1961 after a whopping ten years of scientific research conducted by the company to find an answer to dry scalp and dandruff.
 This is a problem that was not being effectively catered to at the time.
-Apparently, over 50% of the population have experienced scalp issues to some degree, and P&G capitalized on that by giving the public an anti-dandruff shampoo that actually worked, building a billion dollar company in the process.
+With over 50% of the population experiencing scalp issues to some degree, P&G capitalized on that by giving the public an anti-dandruff shampoo that actually worked, building a billion-dollar company in the process.

 Head & Shoulders Products Overview